TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-11-trends-of-php-frameworks-in-numbers.md

 ## Numbers vs. Vague Statements

 I wanted to separate feelings and opinions of influencers - mostly framework leads or people paid for working in the framework (myself including) - from numbers and facts.
 The active community, **with long duration and rising trend** will provide a much better idea, how the framework is really successful.
-You can use marketing and made up stories, but if the community is't happy with the framework in the long term, the numbers will show better.
+You can use marketing and made up stories, but if the community isn't happy with the framework in the long term, the numbers will show.

 ## Methodology